 About the UHS Health Promotion Office – 585-273-5775

 The UHS Health Promotion Office seeks to raise awareness of health issues and provide opportunities for students to develop health-promoting skills and attitudes.
 The services offered by the UHS Health Promotion Office are covered by the mandatory health fee and include educational programs and workshops, web-based health assessments, free condoms, and brochures on a variety of health topics.
-Students are encouraged to become involved in health promotion activities by taking the Peer Health Advocacy course (PH 216), joining the UR Student Health Advisory Committee (URSHAC), working or volunteering in the office, completing an internship or independent study course with Health Promotion Office staff members, and/or co-sponsoring health-related programming.
+Students are encouraged to become involved in health promotion activities by taking the Peer Health Advocacy course (PH 216), joining the UR Student Health Advisory Committee (URSHAC), working in the office, and/or co-sponsoring health-related programming.
 Read more

 Services provided at the University Health Service (UHS) and the University Counseling Center (UCC) are confidential and cannot be discussed with a student patients parents, family members or friends without the students written consent in compliance with HIPAA law.
 Unlike a school nurse, health care providers at UHS and UCC will not inform your parent about an illness or medical concern.
 It is up to you to keep your parents up to date on any medical issues you might be experiencing.